AmberC0209/PaddleX/docs/pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction.en.md

 Subsequently, load the modified pipeline configuration file using the command-line interface or Python script as described in the local experience section.

 ## 5. Multi-hardware Support
-PaddleX supports various mainstream hardware devices such as NVIDIA GPUs, Kunlun XPU, Ascend NPU, and Cambricon MLU. **Seamless switching between different hardware can be achieved by simply setting the `--device` parameter**.
+PaddleX supports various mainstream hardware devices such as NVIDIA GPUs, Kunlun XPU, Ascend NPU, and Cambricon MLU. <b>Seamless switching between different hardware can be achieved by simply setting the `--device` parameter</b>.

 For example, to perform inference using the PP-ChatOCRv3-doc Pipeline on an NVIDIA GPU.
 At this point, if you wish to switch the hardware to Ascend NPU, simply modify the `--device` in the script to `npu`: